devNexi/Otima-Energia/replit.md

 3. **Immutable Packets**: Once generated, packets are snapshots that can only be marked sent
 4. **Audit Logging**: All adapter changes and packet actions logged via logAdminAction
 5. **Role-Based Access**: Only admin/ops can manage adapters and packets
+6. **Manual Override**: Support for tracking RFQs sent via other channels with full logging